AnneCh/MarsKetplace/README.md

 #### safeMint()

-The `safeMint` function is being called from the ERC721 contract and is being applied the `onlyOwner` modifier from Open Zeppelin to secure that only the owner of the contract can call this function.
+The public `safeMint` function is being called from the ERC721 contract and is being applied the `onlyOwner` modifier from Open Zeppelin to secure that only the owner of the contract can call this function.

+This function must get the current `_tokenIds` so to pass it in the `_safeMint()` function that we call from Open Zeppelin, preceded by the recipient's address, here, `msg.sender`.

+It also sets the Token URI of the newly minted NFT.
+To do this, we call `_setTokenURI` from Open Zeppelin, passing into the function the `tokenId` and `tokenUri`